freddielumor/MERN-Stack-Fitness-Tracker/README.md

 A fitness tracker app

-## Install Front End Dependencies & run app
+## Install frontend dependencies & run app

 In the "client" folder